 As Rory Sutherland’s TED Talk highlights, the same product can mean very different things to different people.
 He explains that when it comes to selling a product, there’s no such thing as an objective value.
 Rather, the value that people place on products comes from factors such as societal influence and group-think.

 People often make decisions based on actions that their friends, family and close social groups take.
-For example, if people in your social circles start to buy noise-canceling headphones to wear at work, you may begin to think of them as valuable.
-Even if you never considered needing these before, the fact that your friends and family are using them generates interest.
-This societal influence may prompt you to eventually buy a pair of your own.
+For example, if people in your social circles start to buy noise-canceling headphones to wear at work, you may begin to think of them as valuable, even if you didn't want to buy them before.

 Knowing what your customers, and their social circles, desire opens up the opportunity to market your product in a way that motivates them to buy it.

 The best way to determine value is through market analysis.
 Although it’s unlikely you will have access to your competitors’ infrastructure and operational breakdowns, you can use benchmarks as a starting point.
 This process is called competitive benchmarking.

 You can choose to use competitive benchmarking in one of three main ways:

 First, you need to determine your competitive benchmarking goals; then, you can conduct research, make a comparison and determine value.